draganjancikin/ed-drupal-website/README.md

 ### Suggestions for improvements

-* [ ] Enabled "Telephone" module for phone number
+* [x] Enabled "Telephone" module for phone number and use telephone field in content types
-* [ ] Set up external links to open in new tab
-* [ ] Set up email field to open in email client
+* [x] Set up email field to open in email client
-* [ ] For social links install and enable "Social Media Links Block and Field" modul
+* [x] For social links install, enable and use "Social Media Links Block and Field" modules
-* [ ] For embed You Tube video install and enable "Video" module
+* [x] For embed You Tube video install, enable and use "Video" module

 ## Versions